 Broadway, historically Oakland’s “main street,” is currently a major high frequency transit corridor.
 More buses run on Broadway than on any other street in Oakland, and bus service on Broadway connects to all parts of the AC Transit system, making it a critical regional corridor.
 However, Broadway remains an auto-oriented street, leading to bus delays and unreliable travel times for routes serving East Oakland, North Oakland, and West Oakland.
 This creates barriers to travel by AC Transit bus system, and interconnected transit systems, such as BART, which connects Oakland with the larger Bay Area.
 Broadway is also part of Oakland's High Injury Network, meaning it has a high rate of serious injury and fatal crashes, mostly due to vehicle speeding and failure to yield to pedestrians.

-The Broadway Streetscape Improvement project will make the following enhancements to bus operations, pedestrian safety, and the city’s fiber optic network on Broadway between 2nd Street and 11th Street:
+The Broadway Streetscape Improvement project will make enhancements to bus operations, pedestrian safety, and the city’s fiber optic network on Broadway between 2nd Street and 11th Street and 20th Street to Grand Avenue.
+Improvements may include:

-- Red bus-only lanes will be installed on Broadway from 2nd Street to 11th Street and connect to existing bus-only lanes north of 11th Street to improve transit access and reliability
+- Red bus-only lanes will be installed on Broadway from 2nd Street to 11th Street and 20th Street to Grand Avenue.
+This will extend the existing bus-only lanes between 11th Street and 20th Street to improve transit access and reliability

 - Expand Transit Signal Priority (TSP) at all signalized intersections to ensure buses can travel efficiently through the corridor